LUWIZ

 Resources to go further

 GEO is young and most serious resources are in English.
-On the French side, the offering is taking shape: specialized guides, case analyses and active monitoring are worth more than a theoretical certification.
+On the French-speaking side, the offer is taking shape: specialized guides, case analyses and active monitoring are worth more than a theoretical certification.

-Start with foundational resources.
-A complete guide saves you weeks of trial and error by setting the framework and the vocabulary.
-Our Guide GEO France brings together the method, the key concepts and the exercises in an actionable format, designed for the French-speaking market and its specificities.
+Start with the foundational resources.
+A complete guide saves you weeks of trial and error by laying out the framework and vocabulary.
+Our GEO France Guide gathers the method, key concepts and exercises in an actionable format, designed for the French-speaking market and its specifics.

 Then add structured monitoring.
 GEO evolves every month: new model behaviors, new favored sources, new measurement tools.
 Follow original research publications, test GEO tools on your own pages and document your results.
 Monitoring is not optional, it is a component of the skill.

 Finally, build a portfolio.
-No certification beats proof: a brand you have taken from zero citations to a regular presence in ChatGPT or Perplexity, with a before/after measurement.
-That is what distinguishes someone who knows GEO from someone who knows how to practice it.
-For a broader view of the profession and the levers that revolve around GEO, explore our SEO agency.
+No certification beats proof: a brand you moved from zero citations to a regular presence in ChatGPT or Perplexity, with before/after measurement.
+This is what distinguishes someone who knows GEO from someone who can practice it.
+For a broader view of the craft and the levers that revolve around GEO, explore our GEO agency.

-Get a free GEO audit: where you are cited, who appears in your place, and the priority levers to gain share of voice.
+Get a free GEO audit: where you are cited, who appears in your place, and the priority levers to grow your share of voice.

 Questions fréquentes

 Yes, to a large extent.
 GEO reuses the foundations of SEO: indexable content, clear structure, authority.
 An AI crawler cannot cite a page it cannot read.
 Mastering indexing, internal linking and expert content gives you a head start.
-If you are starting from scratch, begin with the basics of search optimization before adding the generative layer.
+If you are starting from scratch, learn the basics of search first, then add the generative layer.

-Expect a few weeks for the key concepts and several months to reach a solid operational level.
-The theory is quick to grasp, but measuring AI share of voice and optimizing citability require practice on real cases.
-GEO also evolves very fast: ongoing monitoring is an integral part of the skill.
+Plan for two to three weeks for the key concepts and several months to reach a solid operational level.
+Theory is quick to absorb, but measuring AI share of voice and optimizing citability require practice on real cases.
+GEO also evolves very fast: ongoing monitoring is part of the skill itself.

-The market is still young and no certification carries the authority that certain SEO labels might.
-The best proof of skill remains a portfolio: brands you have gotten cited by ChatGPT or Perplexity, with a before/after measurement of share of voice.
+The market is still young and no certification carries the authority of certain SEO labels.
+The best proof of skill remains a portfolio: brands you got cited by ChatGPT or Perplexity, with a before/after measurement of share of voice.
 Favor documented practice over a theoretical diploma.

 Cyril Quesnel